yearsley/CSPC220/README.md

 # CSPC220
-Projects completed in my 220 level computer science course.
+Weekly practice assignments completed in my 220 level computer science course.
+All files are written in Java.